James J. Phillips - Vice President for Athletics & Recreation

-The 2011-12 academic year was Phillips' second as the Athletic Director Chair of the Big Ten Conference, representing the league's A.D.'s on the Executive Committee of the B1G Joint Group, while he simultaneously worked as a member of the Rose Bowl Management Committee.
+Additionally, Phillips recently completed a two-year stint as the Athletic Director Chair of the Big Ten Conference, representing the league's A.D.'s on the Executive Committee of the B1G Joint Group, while he simultaneously worked as a member of the Rose Bowl Management Committee.
 He is also currently serving on the NCAA Awards, Benefits, Expenses and Financial Aid Cabinet, and as an athletic mentor in the NCAA Pathway Program.

 Phillips has pursued an aggressive and progressive plan to ensure success both on and off the field of play, embarking on a number of major projects at Northwestern.
 One of his first actions was to begin the implementation of a Department of Athletics and Recreation re-organization that was completed in January of 2009.
 The athletic department's existing infrastructure was broken into three key areas: internal, external and student-athlete welfare.